Mediterranean Diet Meal Plan for Beginners

 A variety of nutrient-dense foods are encouraged in the Mediterranean diet, including fruits, vegetables, nuts, seeds, whole grains, and heart-healthy fats to stabilize blood sugar levels that protect against type 2 diabetic conditions.

 It also improves levels of hemoglobin A1C for long-term blood sugar control.
-It helps decrease insulin resistance that impairs the body’s ability to regulate blood sugar levels effectively.
+It helps decrease insulin resistance, which impairs the body’s ability to regulate blood sugar levels effectively.

 Better Brain Function